 What causes facial hair in women?

-The short answer is manliness.
-The long answer is a little more complicated and has to do with increases in levels of circulating androgens (i.e. male sex hormones like testosterone and androsterone).
+The answer has to do with increases in levels of circulating androgens (i.e. male sex hormones like testosterone and androsterone).
 Androgens are the steroids responsible for controlling the development of masculine characteristics including aggression and facial hair.
 Androgen elevations such as high testosterone in women have been linked to heavier menstrual cycles, menstrual cramps (ouch), obesity, and increased risk for chronic illnesses such as Type 2 diabetes.
-They have also been shown to trigger aggression, excess hair growth, acne, uneven and oily skin, a deepening of the voice and temporal balding (at least you’ll still have a beard though).
+They have also been shown to trigger aggression, excess hair growth, acne, uneven and oily skin, a deepening of the voice and temporal balding.
 High testosterone levels in women are thus at least one of the major culprits behind what causes facial hair in women and the bearded lady phenomenon.

 How do androgens in women get elevated?

-Well, have you ever noticed that chicks who smoke a lot of cigarettes develop deep, masculine voices?
-Perhaps in comparing them to their non-smoking counterparts you’ve also found these lasses to be a bit more hairy, aggressive, promiscuous, oily, and prone to acne (gross).
-The reason for this is simple: cigarette smoking is associated with increases in levels of circulating androgens in women.
+There are various reasons why androgens get elevated in women, however, in this post we will focus on the link between androgen elevation and cigarette smoking.
+Have you ever noticed that women who smoke a lot of cigarettes develop deep, masculine voices?
+Perhaps in comparing them to their non-smoking counterparts you’ve also found these lasses to be a bit more hairy, aggressive, promiscuous, oily, and prone to acne.
+The reason for this could be that cigarette smoking is associated with increases in levels of circulating androgens in women.

 Cigarettes make women more manly.

 In studies of women, cigarette smoking has been linked to infertility, menstrual disorders, and hormone-dependent cancers.
 Largely due to the hormonal imbalance between high levels of androgens and low levels of estrogens (female sex hormones), females who puff the not so magic dragon also tend to reach menopause at a younger age than women who don’t smoke and experience more hot flashes when they do.
-Research indicates that these relationships are all mitigated by cigarette smoking induced elevations in androgen levels.
-Since most men do not seek out bearded ladies as sexual partners and since sexual intercourse is one way by which to regulate hormonal levels, it is possible that by elevating levels of androgens in women and consequently turning unsuspecting girls into bearded ladies, cigarette smoking inhibits their body’s ability to self-regulate, thus perpetuating the cycle.
+Research indicates that these relationships are all mitigated by cigarette smoking-induced elevations in androgen levels.
+Since sexual intercourse is one way by which to regulate hormonal levels and hormonal anomalies may make finding a sexual partner more difficult, it is possible that by elevating levels of androgens in women and consequently turning unsuspecting women into bearded ladies, cigarette smoking inhibits the body’s ability to self-regulate, thus perpetuating the cycle.

 Suggesting a dose-response relationship (i.e. the more you use the greater the effects), the highest levels of androgens can be observed in women who smoke the most cigarettes.
-Studies show that even when compared to obese women, who as a result of androgen synthesis in adipose tissue (that’s right, girl fat churns out man hormones like there’s no tomorrow), are known to exhibit elevated androgen levels, current female smokers still have the highest concentrations of testosterone, with decreasing values observed in former and nonsmokers.
+Studies show that even when compared to obese women, who as a result of androgen synthesis in adipose tissue (girl fat churns out man hormones), are known to exhibit elevated androgen levels, current female smokers still have the highest concentrations of testosterone, with decreasing values observed in former and nonsmokers.

 In addition to more circulating testosterone, a pattern of increased abdominal obesity (i.e. belly fat) has also been observed in women who smoke.
 Studies have found that compared to their non-smoking counterparts, females who smoke cigarettes have a significantly higher waist-to-hip ratio (a.k.a. the spare tire syndrome), which is known to be regulated by sex hormones.
 Specifically, high testosterone in women inhibits fat cells from amassing in the hips while at the same time causing them to accumulate around the waist.
 As a result, females with heightened testosterone levels exhibit higher waist-to-hip ratios and are more likely to be abdominally obese.
 Obesity means more adipose tissue or fat in the body, which as we stated earlier is the site of male sex hormones synthesis in women.
 More fat means more androgens and more androgens means more fat, thus further perpetuating what appears to be a seemingly endless cycle of hormonal instability and female obesity.